-A critical premise for the implementation of this Plan is that, Wwhile the District assumes overall responsibility for implementing its programs and activities, and the plan is self-executing without onlywith exception of very limited contributions from watershed cities and other partners, many of the specific programs, projects, and activities described in this Plan will benefit from engagement and partnership with watershed cities, Hennepin County, and others.
+While the District assumes overall responsibility for implementing its programs and activities, and the plan is self-executing with exception of very limited contributions from watershed cities and other partners, many of the specific programs, projects, and activities described in this Plan will benefit from engagement and partnership with watershed cities, Hennepin County, and others.
 That broader engagement and partnership is a critical premise for the successful implementation of this Plan.